csorianot/godmc_wiki/GWAS-on-smoking.md

-To perform the predicted smoking GWAS:
+To perform the predicted smoking GWAS on all samples:

-    ./10-gwas_smoking.sh
+    ./10-gwas_smoking.sh 1

 This takes approximately 2 minutes for sample size of 100, but time will increase quadratically with increasing sample size.

+To perform the predicted smoking GWAS on subjects older than 25 years
+     ./10-gwas_smoking.sh 2

+To perform the predicted smoking GWAS on subjects younger than 25 years
+     ./10-gwas_smoking.sh 3

 ### Now upload the results

 To check that everything ran successfully, please run: